jimwhite/acl2-jupyter/README.md

         http://127.0.0.1:8888/lab?token=89af207743181314d392f106d1a7b1c80e1738b92ebf03ee
 ```

-An alternative way to run is to make the container persistent by omitting the `--rm` arg.
+An alternative way to run without file sharing is to make the container persistent by omitting the `--rm` arg.
 You can use JupyterLab's upload/download commands to share files.

 ```bash
 docker run -it --name my-acl2-jupyter -p 8888:8888 ghcr.io/jimwhite/acl2-jupyter:latest